rafaelaudy/rafaelaudy.github.io/_posts/2015-10-20-javascript-full-stack-learnings.md

 #### IE8 Support

-If you are supporting IE8 you have to use AngularJS 1.2.
+If you are supporting IE8 and is using AngularJS you have to use 1.2.
 Which is a shame since 1.3 and beyond have some major improvements in performance.
 You are also probably going to need to add the es5 shims and shams.
 Have a look here: https://github.com/es-shims/es5-shim

 #### Tests